jochster/starter-hugo-research-group-iloc/content/workshop2/cfp/index.md

 The list of our invited speakers is being constantly updated.
 Check out the up-to-date list: [\>>](/speaker)
 ***
 ### Paper Presentations
-All submitted workshop papers will follow the peer review process of ITSC.
+All submitted workshop papers will follow the **peer review process** of ITSC.

-Accepted workshop papers will be included in the IEEE-ITSC 2023 conference proceedings.
+Accepted workshop papers will be included in the **IEEE-ITSC 2023 conference proceedings**.

 Accepted workshop papers will be offered a time slot for oral presentation at the workshop.